Are Employers Required to Give Time Off for Religious Holidays?

-With this in mind, the Equal Employment Opportunity Commission (EEOC) states that covered employers are exempt from this requirement if they demonstrate that an observance or practice causes undue hardship on the business.
+With this in mind, the Equal Employment Opportunity Commission (EEOC) states that covered employers are exempt from this requirement if they demonstrate that a religious observance or practice causes undue hardship on the business.

 For example, consider an employee who requests three months off work to celebrate an annual holiday that’s part of their faith tradition.
 This would more than likely present undue hardship because the cost of their time off would be too great—and could potentially even create burdensome work for the employee’s fellow teammates.

 Somewhat relatedly, Title VII grants employees the right to pray during work assuming the practice doesn’t impose an undue hardship.
 This may play a role in certain circumstances.